sktime/community-org/events/sktime-dev-days.md

 Community members of all experience levels are invited to the sktime dev days, taking place in the week of June 21 – 25.

 ## Summary
 Activities include introductory tutorials to the toolbox and software development, user testing sessions, documentation sprints, group coding, roadmap workshops, and fun socials.
-New community members are encouraged to also join the sktime onboarding days.
-Registration is required.

 [Register now!](https://twitter.com/sktime_toolbox/status/1403751557951328258)